Ansatis118/Ansatis/README.md

 ## 🧭 About me

-- 🎓 I’m interested in AI, interface design, and computational aesthetics
+- 🎓 I’m interested in AI, computational aesthetics.
-- 🧪 Currently exploring: A very short history in AI, Visual Storytelling,
+- 🧪 Currently exploring: A very short history in AI, Visual Storytelling.
 - 🛠 I like turning abstract ideas into visual systems.
 - ✍️ Sometimes I use vibe coding.